marijnh/Eloquent-JavaScript/11_async.md

 When your program runs synchronously, in a single go, there are no ((state)) changes happening except those that the program itself makes.
-For asynchronous programs, which may have _gaps_ in their execution, during which other code can run, this is different.
+For asynchronous programs this is different—they may have _gaps_ in their execution during which other code can run.

 Let's look at an example.
 One of the hobbies of our crows is to count the amount of chicks that hatch throughout the village every year.
 Nests store this count in their storage bulbs.
-The code below enumerates the counts from all the nests for a given year.
+The code below tries to enumerate the counts from all the nests for a given year.

 {{index "anyStorage function", "chicks function"}}